 Red Spruce is a long-lived, shade tolerant conifer that grows naturally in eastern Ontario and the Maritime provinces.
 Hardiest in the eastern regions of Canada, this tree tolerates many soil types, moisture levels, and is low maintenance.

 Russian Olive is a medium-sized deciduous tree that has attractive silvery coloured foliage with small yellow flowers that emit a fragrant sweet smell.

-Russian Olive is drought and salt tolerant, and works well as a shelterbelt, species, and when used to combat... more
+It is drought and salt tolerant, and works well as a shelterbelt species.
+Russian Olive can also be used to... more

-Scotch Pine is a hardy, adaptable evergreen.
+Scots Pine is a hardy, adaptable evergreen.
 This large tree has an oval crown and distinctively orange bark when mature.
-Scotch Pine prefers dry to average moisture levels with very well-drained soil.
+Scots Pine prefers dry to average moisture levels with very well-drained soil.